-In the Q+A post, someone asked:
+In a Q+A post, someone asked:

 How many main characters are too many when writing a first issue?